 The SHARED SPOOL MODS are the latest version of what was previously known as the MELLON SHARED SPOOL MODS.
-We all owe a great deal to Mellon Bank for originating these mods, but in light of the fact that they have been maintained outside of Mellon Bank for a dozen or more years, and that I have completely rewritten them twice in that time, I will be referring to them as the SHARED SPOOL MODS from this time forward.
+We all owe a great deal to Mellon Bank for originating these mods, but in light of the fact that they have been maintained outside of Mellon Bank for more than a dozen years, and that I have completely rewritten them twice in that time, I will be referring to them as the SHARED SPOOL MODS from this time forward.

 The SHARED SPOOL MODS have traditionally provided additional job selection criterion that could be used by one job to indicated that it should be selected for execution on a system containing a specific resource, or that it should be selected or not selected based on the execution status or resource requirements of other related jobs.
 Please note that it is NOT necessary to be running a Multi-Access Spool Configuration, or MAS to take advantage of this package.
-Beginning with this release of the SHARED SPOOL MODS the control of jobs has been extended to include operational controls that can be used to place limits on the total number of jobs that may run concurrently in each job class on each system within a MAS, regardless of the availability of JES2 or WLM initiators.
-We use this feature to provide operational controls that allow us to use WLM managed initiators for jobclasses that must be otherwise regulated, such as job classes that require a finite number of tapes.
-Other system level controls can be used to limit concurrently executing jobs from a singe user, or group of users based on either jobname or userid.
+Beginning with the JES2 1.8 compatible release of the SHARED SPOOL MODS the control of jobs has been extended to include operational controls that can be used to place limits on the total number of jobs that may run concurrently in each job class on each system within a MAS, regardless of the availability of JES2 or WLM initiators.
+We use this feature to provide operational controls that allow us to use WLM managed initiators for job classes that must be otherwise regulated, such as job classes that require a finite number of tapes.
+Other system level controls can be used to limit concurrently executing jobs from a single user, or group of users based on either job name or user id.